 Correctly Handling Horses

 Precaution and common sense should be the key elements whenever you are approaching and handling horses.
 They are living creatures with a mind and will of their own and should be treated with a firm yet respectful hand.
-Care should always be taken when handling horses in order to keep you, other people, and the horse safe, and to prevent accidents.
+Take care when handling horses in order to keep you, other people, and the horse safe, and to prevent accidents.
 Consistency also helps the horse to understand his role in the relationship and behave appropriately.

-Even though horses have been domesticate for many years they still rely on their natural instincts to stay safe.
+Horses have been domesticated for many years but they still rely on their natural instincts to stay safe.
 If they feel threatened they will try to run away or, if cornered, can kick or bite to protect themselves.
 Whenever you are around horses you should be calm, move slowly, and speak softly.
-Loud or sudden movements or noise could startle them.
+Loud or sudden movements or unexpected noise could startle them.
 Different surroundings or experiences can also cause a horse to become nervous.
-If this happens pat and stroke him gently and speak calmly to him.
+If this happens pat and stroke him gently and speak calmly and reassuringly to him.

 Whenever possible, approach a horse towards his shoulder rather than straight towards his face or from behind.
-Due to the placement of the horse's eyes on the side of his head he has good all around vision but does have a blind spot directly in front and behind.
+Due to the placement of the horse's eyes on the side of his head, he has a good all-around vision but does have a blind spot directly in front and behind.
 Let him know that you mean him no harm by walking slowly and talking to him in gentle tones.
 If he will let you, stroke his neck or shoulder rather than his face or nose.

 If he is tied up and must be approached from behind, let him know you are there by talking to him before you approach.
-Although he can see behind him, due to the position of his eyes on the sides of his face, he does have a blind spot directly behind his rump.
+Although he can see behind him he does have a blind spot directly behind his rump.
 NEVER approach a horse directly from behind without first talking to him as he might be snoozing.
-If he is startled by you he could kick out in defense.
+If you startle him he could kick out in defense.
 Once he hears you and turns his head and can see you it is usually safe to approach him.
 Be vigilant and calm at all times.

 - do not run, shout, or make loud noises around horses